sepydev/personal-tutorial/Create gitlab runner.md

+# how to config gitlab runner

-Create new file setup-runner.sh with this content
+## Create new file setup-runner.sh with this content

 ```
 #!/bin/sh